DATA-TEAM1/SQL-Team-project/README.md

 PostgreSQL database using the psycopg2 library.
 Each script belongs to a different feature branch and retrieves data from a specific table.

----

-### Feature: Movies (feature/movies)

-Location: feature_movies/server.py
-Purpose:

-- Connects to the database
-- Fetches all rows from the movies table
-- Prints the results in the terminal

-Main function: get_all_movies()

----

-### Feature: Rentings (feature/rentings)

-Location: feature_rentings/server.py
-Purpose:

-- Connects to the database
-- Fetches all rows from the rentings table
-- Displays all rows in the terminal

-Main function: get_all_rentings()

----

 ## Environment Variables

 Both scripts require a local `.env` file with the database credentials.